-In addition, the Consultants for a) Construction Supervision and Detailed Engineering Design for remaining Polders, b) Preparation of EIA of remaining Polders and c) RAP (hereafter DSC for Design and Supervision Consultants) have been in place since January 2015 and have been carrying on their work diligently.
-The DSC are comprised of Haskoning DHV in association with DevCon/KMC, dpm, IWM, DHI and CEGIS.
+In addition, the Consultants for a) Detailed Engineering Design and Construction Supervision for remaining Polders, b) Project Management Support, c) Preparation of EIA of remaining Polders and d) RAP (hereafter DDCS&PMSC) have been in place since January 2015 and have been carrying on their work diligently.
+The DDCS&PMSC are comprised of Haskoning DHV in association with DevCon/KMC, dpm, IWM, DHI and CEGIS.

-DSC have completed the designs for Package 01 polders and nearly all of the detailed designs of Package 02 polders as of 31 December 2015 and were able to prepare the tender for Package 02 during the quarter.
-They also oversaw the survey and design work undertaken by the Works Contractor for Package 01 for about 100m of emergency embankment works on Polder 33.
+DDCS&PMSC have completed the designs for Package 01 polders1 and nearly all of the detailed designs of Package 02 polders as of 31 March 2016.
+They also oversaw the survey and design work undertaken by the Works Contractor for Package 01 for the urgent environmental mitigation works.
 The EIA/EMPs were prepared for 10 of a total of 17 polders - i.e. for works packages 01 and 02.